antonvw/wex/ROADMAP.md

 # roadmap
-- update README

 - rect replace char, delete char
 - lexer for make process and for cppcheck process

-- branch feature/boost-test: use boost::test
+- list click and detail
+- use new wxWidgets functionality, use wxUILocale, improve wex::app
+- linux crash when startup outside git repo
+  - and print setup asserts

 ## backlog
 - searching in Process git output window